iNotes and Dedications

 In order to keep the truth from her mother, Phil assists Keely after cheerleader tryouts don't go her way.

-Cool Seth silently plays billiards amidst loud distractions.
+One cool Seth silently plays billiards amidst loud distractions.

 Pim tortures Debbie with the threat of raisins.